Product

 What is Online Marketing?

-In marketing practice, online marketing is frequently labeled as “digital marketing”.
-Simon Kingsnorth titled his splendid book “Digital Marketing Strategy: An Integrated Approach to Online Marketing”.
+In many cases, online marketing is used as a synonym for digital marketing.
+For example, Simon Kingsnorth titled his book “Digital Marketing Strategy: An Integrated Approach to Online Marketing”, reflecting this overlap.

 7 Key Differences Between Digital Marketing and Online Marketing